Aircraft routing and crew pairing: updated algorithms at Air France: Column generation approach to crew pairing

 \subsection{Modeling as an integer program}

-Contrary to the aircraft routing, we do not use a specific frontal MIP to solve the crew pairing, but a column generation approach.
+As pairings must satisfy many non-linear rules such as rule \ref{rule:NbLegs}, it is difficult to model crew pairing using a compact integer program that has both a good linear relaxation and a tractable size.
+The literature therefore generally uses a column generation approach where rules complexity are hidden in the set of variables (and dealt with using ad-hoc algorithms in the pricing subproblem).
+We also use a column generation approach.

 The binary variable $y_{p}$ indicates if a pairing $p$ in $\pairingSet$ belongs to the solution.

 where $p\ni\ell$ means that the flight leg $\ell$ is present in $p$, where $\pairingSet^{\mathrm{l}}$ is the set of long pairings, and where $\Delta^{\mathrm{s}}(p)$ (resp.~$\Delta^{\mathrm{l}}(p)$) is the number of short (resp.~long) duties in a pairing $p$.
-The first constraint ensures that each leg is covered, the second that the proportion of long pairings is non-greater than $\alpha$, and the third that the proportion of long duties is non-greater than $\beta$.
+The first constraint ensures that each leg is covered, the second that the proportion of long pairings is less than or equal to $\alpha$, and the third that the proportion of long duties is less than or equal to~$\beta$.